questforcode/aki_wfe/README.md

 - project 15: menus [messing around a bit with menus, and icon fonts, some layout manipulation]
 - project 16: images [working with images in CSS]
 - project 17: holy grail and HTML table [messing with the holy grail of layouts, how to make things adjust in height]
+- project 18 - flexbox [leraning how to use the flex display]
+- project 19 - holy flex [fixing the holy grail problem with flex]